mattvenn/esp8266/workshop/handout.md

 The 'hello world' of loading our own firmware.
 We'll use a simple example program to flash an LED connected to the ESP8266.

+Loading our new firmware will overwrite the previous AT firmware.

 ## Instructions

 Load the blink example sketch and change all references to pin 13 to pin 5.